retorquere/bibtex-parser/docs/interfaces/_index_.parseroptions.md

 By default, when an unexpected parsing error is found (such as a TeX command which I did not anticipate), the parser will throw an error.
 You can pass a function to handle the error instead, where you can log it, display it, or even still throw an error

 ___

-### `Optional` guessAlreadySentenceCased

-• **guessAlreadySentenceCased**? : *boolean*

-Some bibtex has titles in sentence case, or all-uppercase.
-If this is on, and there is a field that would normally have sentence-casing applied in which more words are all-`X`case
-(where `X` is either lower or upper) than mixed-case, it is assumed that you want them this way, and no sentence-casing will be applied to that field

-___